 - help you to decide suitable uses for the data

 - reduce the risk of misusing data

 These statistics include the estimated number and percentage of dwellings and households by housing tenure type in local authority districts in England.

 To estimate the number of households and dwellings that fall within each tenure category at the local authority level we use the Generalised Structure Preserving Estimator (GSPREE) method, which is a small area estimation technique that combines and draws strength from several data sources.

 It takes census data from 2011 and supplements it with social survey data from the Annual Population Survey (APS) to generate more reliable and complete estimates than it would be possible to generate from each source individually.

-Estimates are benchmarked against row and column margins, which are National Statistics available from the live tables on dwelling stock (including vacants) produced by the Ministry of Housing, Communities and Local Government (MHCLG); this is to ensure that they are correctly scaled to represent the population.
+Estimates are benchmarked against row and column margins, which are National Statistics available from the live tables on dwelling stock (including vacants) produced by the Department for Levelling Up, Housing and Communities (DLUHC); this is to ensure that they are correctly scaled to represent the population.